-It is traditionally made by grating unripe green plantains and cooking them in water and milk, adding lots of sugar and flavoring it with cinnamon leaf and nutmeg.
+Plantain porridge is traditionally made by grating unripe green plantains and cooking them in water and milk, sweetening it with sugar and flavoring it with cinnamon leaf and nutmeg.
 Often times fresh coconut milk is used in the cooking process too.
-I prefer to blend the plantain because it cooks quicker and becomes very smooth and creamy with this method.
+We like to blend the plantain because it cooks quicker and becomes very smooth and creamy with this method.

 Cinnamon leaf is very hard to come by in the states (what you see in the photos was brought back from Jamaica), but if you live in subtropical/tropical zones I highly suggest using it to flavor your porridge.
 The leaves of the cinnamon tree have the most wonderful aroma and flavor, not as harsh as commercially available cinnamon, and slightly floral.
 Mace is the outer waxy covering on nutmeg shells.
 If you have access to it, it adds a lovely spice flavor to the porridge, but it is completely optional.